Improve the quality of your sleep—and your life—with sleep apnea treatment from our dentists.

 Sleep Apnea Treatment in Seattle, WA

-For mild to moderate sleep apnea, Dr. Roberts may suggest using a simple dental sleep device to shift the jaw forward to open and maintain the airway.
+For mild to moderate sleep apnea, Dr. Roberts, Dr. Song, and Dr. Guerrero may suggest using a simple dental sleep device to shift the jaw forward to open and maintain the airway.
 We have found this treatment to be very effective, with a success rate of 80%-85%.
 For severe sleep apnea, you may need to use a CPAP device, which uses positive air pressure to keep your airway open.

-During your consultation with Dr. Roberts at our Seattle dental office, you will learn about the type of sleep apnea you have, its severity, and what treatment options will best alleviate your symptoms.
+During your consultation with the doctors at our Seattle dental office, you will learn about the type of sleep apnea you have, its severity, and what treatment options will best alleviate your symptoms.

 Getting Started with Treatment